ilmanzo/ilmanzo.github.com/content/post/faulty_disk_simulation.md

 - start sector/offset of mapping
 - size of the mapping
 - which mapper is being used
-- options of the mapper
+- options of the mapper (for details refer to the [documentation](https://docs.kernel.org/admin-guide/device-mapper/index.html))

 In this setup we are using the [linear](https://docs.kernel.org/admin-guide/device-mapper/linear.html) mapper and the [flakey](https://docs.kernel.org/admin-guide/device-mapper/dm-flakey.html) one.
-Another useful can be [delay](https://docs.kernel.org/admin-guide/device-mapper/delay.html) to simulate very slow disks or [dust](https://docs.kernel.org/admin-guide/device-mapper/dm-dust.html) that emulates the behavior of bad sectors at arbitrary locations, and the ability to enable the emulation of the failures at an arbitrary time.
+Another useful one can be [delay](https://docs.kernel.org/admin-guide/device-mapper/delay.html) to simulate very slow disks or [dust](https://docs.kernel.org/admin-guide/device-mapper/dm-dust.html) that emulates the behavior of bad sectors at arbitrary locations, and the ability to enable the emulation of the failures at an arbitrary time.

 ## Let's try it out